Nilon123456789/Gustnotes/README.md

 ## Contribution

-If you wish to contribute don't esitated to make a pull requeste
+If you wish to contribute don't hesitate to make a pull requeste